mikejacobson/mikejacobson/README.md

 ## What I've been working on recently

+### Extending a Third Party Component

-* I added a mode toggle to [PrimeNG's Calendar component](https://www.primefaces.org/primeng/showcase/#/calendar) that allows you to toggle between single-date and date-range select.
-The component didn't support it but I needed it for a work task.
-Here's what it looks like:
+I added a mode toggle to [PrimeNG's Calendar component](https://www.primefaces.org/primeng/showcase/#/calendar) that allows you to toggle between single-date and date-range selection.
+(PrimeNG is an Angular component library, if you're not familiar.)

+The component didn't have a built-in toggler but it was a work requirement so I had to roll my own.
+Here's how it turned out:

 ![Calendar with Mode Toggle Buttons](https://github.com/mikejacobson/primeng-calendar-mode-toggle-directive/blob/main/images/mode-toggle-buttons-pointed-out.png?raw=true)

+It blends in seamlessly with the existing "Today" and "Clear" buttons, eh? 🤘

-I couldn't decide on the best way to do it, so I tried three different Angular techniques. 🤓
+I couldn't decide on the best way to do it so I did it three different ways using different Angular techniques. 🤓

-I figured I would share them in my GitHub in case someone else has the same need:
 #### 1. Directive with the toggle buttons defined in the template
 https://github.com/mikejacobson/primeng-calendar-mode-toggle-directive

 #### 2. Directive with the toggle buttons created programmatically using Renderer
 https://github.com/mikejacobson/primeng-calendar-mode-toggle-directive-using-renderer

-#### 3. Component using CDK Portal to portal the buttons into the Calendar (mostly just to try out CDK Portal)
+#### 3. Component defining the buttons and using [CDK Portal](https://material.angular.io/cdk/portal/overview) to portal them into the Calendar (mostly just to try out CDK Portal)
 https://github.com/mikejacobson/primeng-calendar-mode-toggle-component-using-cdk-portal

 <br>

+### Taking a CSS Course

-* I'm also working my way through Josh Comeau's awesome [CSS for JavaScript Developers](https://css-for-js.dev/) course.
+I'm also working my way through [Josh Comeau](https://www.joshwcomeau.com/)'s awesome [CSS for JavaScript Developers](https://css-for-js.dev/) course.
 No matter how much I think I know CSS, I'm always learning new things.
 (How have I never heard of the [`isolation`](https://developer.mozilla.org/en-US/docs/Web/CSS/isolation) property before?!)

 <br>
 <br>